Al Snow: Extreme Championship Wrestling (1995)

 After a tour of Japan, Sarven wrestled a match in Michigan against Sabu, an Extreme Championship Wrestling (ECW) regular, who suggested he try ECW.
 After making his debut against The Tazmaniac and losing via pinfall on February 4, 1995, Sarven faced Chris Benoit as Al Snow, in a 15-minute match that was hailed as one of the best of the year.

 Smoky Mountain Wrestling (1995)

 Sarven was also being courted by Jim Cornette for his Smoky Mountain Wrestling federation.
 ECW booker Paul Heyman agreed to let him work for both companies.
 Sarven soon found that he was not being utilized by ECW and went to Smoky Mountain full-time.
-In Smoky Mountain Wrestling, Snow teamed with Unibomb (Glenn Jacobs, later to be known as Kane) as The Dynamic Duo and defeated the Rock 'n' Roll Express for the SMW Tag Team Championship.
+In Smoky Mountain Wrestling, Snow teamed with Unabomb (Glenn Jacobs, later to be known as Kane) as the Dynamic Duo and defeated the Rock 'n' Roll Express for the SMW Tag Team Championship.
 Both wrestlers caught the attention of the World Wrestling Federation and were signed by the end of 1995.